 Essential tasks and reporting:

 - Annual Financial Returns (Presbytery and Synod)

 - Annual Property Maintenance Checklist

-- General & Motor Insurance Allocation
+- General & Motor Insurance Allocation and Invoicing

 - Workers Compensation Wages Declarations (Actuals)